-This recipe has been in development for a while.
-I’ve been working on it since making quinoa pizza bases and chocolate avocado mousse and this is a hybrid of them together.
-What can be better than protein and fibre rich quinoa and heart-healthy avocado fats.
-No oil, flour, gluten, stabilisers, eggs or butter in sight.
-The end cake is just under half raw, so great if you are trying to eat a diet high in raw foods.
+What can be better than a cake made from high protein quinoa and heart-healthy avocado?
+No oil, flour, gluten, stabilisers eggs or butter in sight.
+This quinoa cake is just under half raw, so great if you are trying to eat a diet high in raw foods.

 - 1½ cups / 250g Quinoa